Best Parental Control Apps for iPhone & iPad – Tested in 2021Last Updated by Shauli Zacks on January 12, 2021

 For all its greatness, Apple isn’t in the parental control business.
-Sure, they have some basic time management tools, but it’s nothing when compared to Qustodio or other leading parental control programs.
+Sure, they have some basic time management tools, but it’s nothing when compared to Norton Family or other leading parental control programs.

 🔍Isn’t using a parental control app just a nice way of saying you’re spying on your kids?